DavisPL-Teaching/189c/lecture6/README.md

 Then integrate the transpiled code with your existing libraries and workflow.

-## Getting started: isntalling Dafny
+## Getting started: installing Dafny

 You will need to have Dafny installed.